Tsumugivolle77/nlaProject/README.md

 Github repo: https://github.com/Tsumugivolle77/nlaProject

-It will be temporarily invisible until the project is submitted.
+It will be temporarily invisible until submission deadline comes.

 # Prerequisites for compiling project successfully
 User should set `-std=c++17` since I used some `c++17` features such as CTAD, which allows the compiler deduce template arguments from the constructor arguments.
 It would make my code look better.